If you find yourself struggling to talk with people, or you want to try and meet NEW people, you’ve come to the right place!

 Today we’re gonna teach you how to master a conversation, instead of staring at your feet hoping somebody else will come talk to you.

-- Step 4: How Can I Be Fun to Talk To (In Defense of Being Imprecise)
+- Step 4: Being Fun to Talk To

 - How Do You Interact with Others (Start Talking)

 By the end of today’s article, your friends will need a muzzle to shut you up.

 Believe it or not, we actually often work on “social skills” with our 1-on-1 NF Coaching clients.

 Many clients are bettering themselves to start dating again, so we work hard to help them level up all areas of their lives.

 Okie dokie, without further ado, let’s jump in.